 Money is saved for transportation costs such as gasoline, maintenance, and vehicle depreciation due to multiple daily school runs.
 Money is saved from more expensive and sometimes not as healthy school lunches.
 Money is saved from increased clothing requirements of a campus-based structure.
 Money is saved because there are no fundraising requirements.
 Money is saved from multiple incidental costs a campus-based structure requires.

 For example: It would cost over $1000 in gas and vehicle expenses per year if figuring $3 for each trip to drive a student to and from school each day for a 170 day school year.
 Saving only $1 per student lunch by having lunch at home would save $170 per year, plus would allow parents to better monitor eating habits.
 When considering no fundraising requirements, reduced clothing costs, and other incidentals, these can make up much of the remaining tuition you need.
 You may be already spending the same as the amount needed to use an online Christian school.
 See I Have Heard It Is Expensive.

 What if we were a two income family?

 The benefits of having a stay at home parent can be amazing.
 The pace of life slows down.
 The home environment improves.
 The family table can be recaptured.
 It can offer the family experience that all family members desire.

 Each family will have to do a financial analysis.
 You may find that some changes will be necessary.
 You may also find that the second income does not benefit as much as first thought.
 You should consider transportation, clothing, food, tax increase, and other work expenses.
 You should also consider what spending will decrease for home expenses by having one of the parents at home.
 You may need to research for a supplemental home-based income for the parent at home.

 Beginning of day stress is greatly reduced.

-School safety issues are gone.
+School safety and bullying issues are gone.